heistp/ecn-counters/README.md

 observe on single flows, several 60-second tests with CUBIC, Reno and Prague through fq_codel at 50Mbps are [here](http://sce.dnsmgr.net/results/l4s-2020-11-11T120000-final/l4s-s7-oneflow/).
-The CE marking percentage is based on the BDP and the CC algo in use.
+The CE marking percentage is dependent on the BDP and the CC algo in use.

 From the results linked to above, below is a table of counters put together from the [scetrace](https://github.com/heistp/scetrace) json output, and the